 The Charles & Elizabeth Almy Library, one of four libraries serving BB&N students, is an open, attractive facility with large windows and varied spaces.
 It maintains a collection of print and non-print resources chosen to support upper school curriculum, promote research, and encourage reading.
-The catalog, consisting of 17,000 volumes, is fully automated and available over the web.
+The catalog, consisting of 17,000 volumes, is fully automated and available online.

-In addition to all 9th graders attending a library orientation program, reference librarians are available from 8 AM until 5 PM Monday through Friday.
+All Freshmen and students new to the Upper School attend a library orientation program.
+Reference librarians are available from 8 AM until 5 PM Monday through Friday.
 The Quiet Room remains open for study until 7 PM.

 The Almy Library is a member of MLS-Massachusetts Library Sytem, overseen by the Massachusetts Board of Library Commissioners, and of the Cooperative Library Association, a consortium of over 40 independent schools throughout eastern Massachusetts.
 Students have access to the wider holdings in these systems through interlibrary loan.